-In order to meet medical school requirements for admissions, Ross University School of Medicine requires that all applicants take the Medical College Admissions Test (MCAT)
+- To meet medical school admission requirements, Ross University School of Medicine requires that all applicants take the Medical College Admissions Test (MCAT).

-Medical school GPA requirements: Please bear in mind, however, that RUSM accepts students below those thresholds, depending on an individual's GPA and many other factors listed further down this page.
+- Please bear in mind, however, that RUSM accepts students above and below those thresholds, depending on an individual's GPA and other factors listed on this page.

-You can and should apply before taking the MCAT.
-Aspiring medical school students may apply prior to sitting for the MCAT, but must submit their scores prior to the interview.
+- You can and should apply before taking the MCAT.
+Prospective medical school students may apply prior to sitting for the MCAT but must submit their scores prior to the interview.

 - If you have taken the version of the MCAT that was administered before April 2015 (the old MCAT), we will accept scores for up to five years after you've taken the test.

 - Learn more about the MCAT including upcoming test dates and other information at our Online MCAT Guide.

 You can get a better idea of your potential candidacy to RUSM by contacting the Admissions Office to discuss your personal situation.

-In order to meet medical school requirements for admissions, a complete application must consist of the following documents:
+In order to meet medical school requirements for admissions, a complete application packet must consist of the following documents: